andrei-dobrisan/multifit/README.md

 Unzip and then run the MATLAB script *multifit_analysis.m* which is found in the included *code* folder

-To update probfit at any time just run:
+To update multifit at any time just run:

 ```
 multifit('update')